the456gamer/PyMine-Barrel/docs/brainstorm/brainstorm.rst

    - public
    - unlisted (if you have the link, you can see the plugin)
    - private (need to be contibutors to see plugin)
-   - if money paid/donated through website, then always possible to see page (to stop blocking of downloads etc)
 - dependancys
--